 The Byzantine Research Fund Archive (BRF) is a unique collection of architectural drawings, photographs and notebooks created from the late 19th century to the middle of the 20th century by a small team of British architects trained in the Arts & Crafts tradition.

-The BRF also contains personal records of the following architects; Robert Weir Schultz, Sidney H. Barnsley, Walter S. George, A.H.S (Peter) Megaw.
+The BRF also contains personal records of the following architects; Robert Weir Schultz, Sidney H. Barnsley, Walter S. George, William Harvey, Harold Swainson, Peter Gus Corbett, and A.H.S (Peter) Megaw.
 The aspirations of the BRF Archive Project today are to make these materials accessible to a wide range of researchers.
-The BRF Project, which has been mostly funded by the Headley Trust and the Costopoulos Foundation, consists of four major processes: conservation, recataloguing, digitisation, and presentation.
-The online version of this collection is now available under Museums and Archives Online.
+Although only a fraction of this collection is digitized at the moment, the catalogue can be searched on the BSA online collections.